-- All columns are either selected directly from a single table, or they are not actually a table column (e.g. concatenation of 2 columns).
+- All columns are either selected directly from a single table, or they are not actually a table column (for example, the concatenation of two columns).
 Only columns that are selected directly from the table are editable, other columns are read-only. - All the primary key columns or OIDs of the table are selected in the result set.